Azure-Samples/azure-ai-vision-sdk/samples/python/image-analysis/README.md

     python main.py
     ```

 * You should see a menu of samples to run.
 Enter the number corresponding to the sample you want to run, and press `ENTER`.
 If this is your first time, start with the first sample, as it does analysis of all the visual features.
 The sample will run and display the results in the console window.
 The menu will be displayed again, so you can run another sample.
-Select `CTRL-Z` to exit the program.
+Select `CTRL-Z` (on Windows) or `CTRL-D` (on Linux) to exit the program.

 ## Troubleshooting